sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 Huebler (2011).
 Friedrich Huebler's blog <https://huebler.blogspot.com/2008/04/stata.html>

-## R

-Basically, install anaconda for the general ecosystem and use radian-syntax-supported R terminal to run R code.
-Running rmd files need more explanation.
-To be updated at some point.

 Thank you for reading.
-I hope it helps with your Stata workflow, and coding/writing experience!
+I hope it helps with your Stata workflow, and ongoing project management!
 Good luck!